thebuggenie/caspar/README.md

 =====================================================

 # Introduction
-Caspar is a lightweight MVC-based framework for PHP 7.1 (or newer) applications.
+Caspar is a lightweight, no-nonsense MVC framework for building modern PHP applications (7.1 or newer).

 # Getting started